tuggeluk/DeepWatershedDetection/README.md

 methods please refer to the original publication.

 #### Installation
-The code only runs on python version 2.7, to install dependencies run inside the repo base directory (`repo_home`):
+The code is tested on python version 3.6 and Tensorflow 1.4.1, to install dependencies run inside the repo base directory (`repo_home`):
 `pip install -r requirements.txt`.
-The image database module taken from the original [fast r-cnn repository](https://github.com/rbgirshick/fast-rcnn) has some cython code that needs to be compiled by running `make all` inside lib.
+The image database module taken from the original [fast r-cnn repository](https://github.com/rbgirshick/fast-rcnn) and it has some cython code that needs to be compiled by running `make all` inside lib.

 #### Data
 The training data is expected to be inside `repo_home/data`, you can set up DeepScores_dense (which should suffice for most applications) by running: